reactive-python/reactpy/docs/source/guides/getting-started/index.rst

 Once you've :ref:`installed IDOM <Installing IDOM>`, you'll want to learn how to run an application.
-Throughout most of the examples in this documentation, you'll see the :func:`~idom.server.utils.run` function used.
+Throughout most of the examples in this documentation, you'll see the :func:`~idom.backend.utils.run` function used.
 While it's convenient tool for development it shouldn't be used in production settings - it's slow, and could leak secrets through debug log messages.

 .. idom:: _examples/hello_world